perkolatoriji/vagrant/README.md

        3.- prom1, with prometheus
        4.- graf1, with grafana

+-Intructions:

--Intructions: This Vagrant infra MUST be executed from where the Vagrantfile and it's associated folders exist,
-              otherwise you will get various errors: (Net::SCP::Error), (Gem::Requirement::BadRequirementError)
+  This Vagrant infra MUST be executed from where the Vagrantfile and it's associated folders exist, otherwise you will get various errors: (Net::SCP::Error), (Gem::Requirement::BadRequirementError).

+  The passwords are kept in .sec files, which are ignored by git and therefore not kept in the repository.
+  In order for this project to work, you will have to create this files with your secret details (user/pass, API keys, etc).

+  This files are:

+  	files/scrips/config_ansible.sec		# used by config_ansible.sh
+						format:	user	<TAB>	foo	<ENTER>
+							pass	<TAB>	bar	<ENTER>

 -Author:  Carlos Ijalba.
 Project Started in 2020.

 This project will have the following premises: